Liuan Guapian Tea (Liu An Gua Pian)

 Dabie Mountain

-The Liuan Guapian tea grows in the Dabie Mountain of Eastern China, which has been granted the National Forest Park status as early as 1997.
+The Liuan Guapian tea grows in the Dabie Mountain of Eastern China, which has been granted the National Forest Park status in 1997.

 Scientific studies have found that the Mountain fosters superb conditions for growing tea plants that is rich in antioxidants and theanine.